winitzki/scall/tutorial/programming_dhall.md

 The type constructor `F` is called the **recursion scheme** for the definition of `T`.

-Dhall does not accept recursive type equations, but it will accept the definition of `F` (as it is non-recursive).
+Dhall does not accept recursive type equations, but it will accept the definition of `F` (because it is non-recursive).
 The definition of `F` is written in Dhall as:

 ```dhall